Unconditional Time and Space Complexity Lower Bounds for Intersection Non-Emptiness: Background

 \subsection{Space Efficient Simulation}

 Time bounded computations can be space efficiently simulated.
 In particular, it was shown in \cite{hopcroft1} that $\DTIME(t(n)) \subseteq \DSPACE(\frac{t(n)}{\log(t(n))})$.
 Then, a more space efficient simulation was demonstrated in \cite{hopcroft2} when the time bounded machine has a read tape and only one read / write tape (also known as an offline Turing machine).
 We use $\DTIME_1$ to measure time relative to these restricted machines with only one tape that can both read and write.
 In particular, the improved simulation from \cite{hopcroft2} demonstrated that $\DTIME_1(t(n)) \subseteq \DSPACE(\sqrt{t(n)\log(t(n))})$.
 A more recent breakthrough was made demonstrating that for the more standard multitape Turing machine model, we also have $\DTIME(t(n)) \subseteq \DSPACE(\sqrt{t(n)\log(t(n))})$ \cite{williams2025}.
+This result is based on the space efficient algorithm for Tree Evaluation from \cite{treeeval}.